lofar-astron/factor/docs/source/parset.rst

 ``[<Your_MS_Name>]``
 -----------------

+MS-specific parameters (optional).
+You have to give the name of the MS (without the path) as the section name.
+Currently, only the initial sky model can be specified here.

 .. glossary::

-MS-specific parameters (optional).
-Currently, only the initial sky model can be specified here

     init_skymodel
         Full path to the skymodel that was used to subtract the sources in the MS that was given as the section-name.
 For multi-epoch (interleaved or